plimantour/rai-agent/rai-description/solution-description.md

 - Reasoning summaries (when available) can be displayed for administrators to review the model’s rationale.
 - Cost breakdown and progress steps are surfaced in real time, supporting traceability of AI assistance.
 - Outputs are clearly labelled “AI-generated draft” in the UI and within the downloaded documents.
+- HTMX remediation logs include summarized threat findings (malware, prompt sanitizer, PII) so auditors can reconstruct which safeguards executed for a given upload.

 ### 4.5 Safety, Fairness, and Harm Mitigation